 The first symptom of Guillain-Barré syndrome is usually a tingling sensation in your toes, feet, and legs.
 The tingling spreads upward to your arms and fingers.

-The first symptom is usually a tingling sensation in the toes, feet, and legs.
-The tingling spreads upward to the arms and fingers.
 The symptoms can progress very rapidly.
 In some people, the disease can become serious in just a few hours.

 - difficulty walking steadily

 - difficulty moving your eyes or face, talking, chewing, or swallowing

 - severe lower back pain

 The precise cause of Guillain-Barré syndrome is unknown.
 According to the Centers for Disease Control and Prevention (CDC),

 This suggests that Guillain-Barré syndrome is triggered by an improper immune response to the previous illness.

 The most common risk factor for Guillain-Barré syndrome is Campylobacter jejuni infection.
 Campylobacter is one of the most common bacterial causes of diarrhea in the United States.
 It’s often found in undercooked food, especially poultry.

 The following infections have also been associated with Guillain-Barré syndrome: